-8. Consequences
+Consequences

-Students or employees who engage in misconduct prohibited by this Policy, knowingly make false statements or knowingly submit false information during the grievance process may be subject to disciplinary action up to and including expulsion from New West or termination of employment.
-The Coordinator is responsible for effective implementation of any remedies ordered by New West in response to a formal complaint of sexual harassment.
+Students or employees who engage in misconduct prohibited by this Policy may be subject to disciplinary action up to and including expulsion from Charter School or termination of employment.

-9. Right of Appeal
+Right of Appeal

-Should the reporting individual find New West's resolution unsatisfactory, the reporting individual may, within five (5) business days of notice of New West's decision or resolution, submit a written appeal to the President of the New West Board, who will review the investigation and render a final decision.
+Should a complainant find Charter School's resolution unsatisfactory, for complaints within the scope of this Policy, the complainant may, within five (5) business days of notice of Charter School's decision or resolution, submit a written appeal to the Chair of the Charter School Board, who will serve as the decisionmaker for the appeal or designate a decisionmaker for the appeal.
+The decisionmaker for the appeal will notify the complainant of the final decision.

+and the state of t